What does it take to respond to a Patent Office Action?

-Since the probability is high that a utility non-provisional patent application will be rejected at least once, you should expect to receive an Office Action.
-If and when that Office Action is issued, don’t be surprised or disappointed.
-Recognize that it’s a normal part of the patenting process and formulate a strategy with your patent practitioner to deal with it.
+Since the probability is high (approximately 88%) that a utility nonprovisional patent application will be rejected at least once, the issue is not if, but when will your utility patent application be rejected.
+When that time comes, you will need to respond to a patent Office Action wisely.
+Don’t be disappointed when you get that Office Action.
+It’s normal.
+Recognize that it’s part of the patenting process and formulate a strategy with your patent practitioner to deal with it.

 The cover page of a patent Office Action contains two important pieces of information:

 - the specific details of the particular patent application, including the application number, filing date, first named inventor, etc.; and

 - the Notification Date which triggers the response deadline.